marcellapantarotto/TP1/README.md

 # TP1
 This project aims to simulate a bouncing ball, in free fall, inside a delimited box.
 It is desenvolved in C++ and compiled with G++ GNU Compiler version 5.4.0.

-### Requisitions
-The **iostream** library
+And the only library request is the **iostream** library.

 ### Compilation
 The command line used to compile the program was first this one: `g++ ball.cpp test-ball.cpp -o ball`